AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 ## Slide 3: The Triad of Transformation: Blockchain, Cybersecurity, Sharing Economy

 - Title: The Triad of Transformation
-- Subtitle: Blockchain, Cybersecurity, Sharing Economy
+- Subtitle: Unleashing the Power of Blockchain, Cybersecurity, and the Sharing Economy
-- Visuals: Three interconnected pillars representing Blockchain, Cybersecurity, and Sharing Economy.
+- Visuals: Three interconnected circles (Venn Diagram) representing each element of the triad, with the intersection representing the synergy among them.
+Each circle contains icons and keywords.
-- Bullet Points:
+- Statistics:
+    - Global blockchain market size: $30 billion (2023)
+    - Financial impact of cybercrime: $10.5 trillion annually (2025)
+    - Global sharing economy size: $335 billion (2025)
-    - Synergy of Blockchain, Cybersecurity, and Sharing Economy
+- Quote: "The intersection of Blockchain, Cybersecurity, and the Sharing Economy is where the future is being built." - Anonymous
-    - Transformative Potential
-    - Real-world Impact

 *Content and Speaker's Note:*